Sexual & Gender Diversity

 Tips for Parents:

 - Educate yourself.
-It is important to educate yourself about the topic of sexual and gender diversity.
+It’s important to educate yourself about sexual and gender diversity.
 There are some great online resources (see below) that you may find helpful.
-Also, be aware that heterosexual and cisgender identities are often times considered ‘normal’ in our society.
-Think about what you can do to challenge the norm.
+Remember that heterosexual and cisgender identities are often times thought of as ‘normal’ in our society.
+Think about what you can do to challenge this norm.

 - Be a role model and set a positive example for those around you.
-Reflect on your use of anti-LGBTQ+ language and slurs and stop using them.
+If you use anti-LGBTQ+ language and slurs, stop.
 Don’t laugh at jokes making fun of a person’s sexual orientation, gender identity or gender expression.
-Use gender inclusive language and do not make assumptions about a person’s sexual orientation or gender identity.
+Use gender inclusive language and don’t assume someone’s sexual orientation or gender identity.

 - Be supportive and respond in a positive way.
-If your child has ‘come out’ to you, this has taken tremendous courage and speaks to you as an approachable parent.
-Remember, it is not a lifestyle choice so counseling or attempting to ‘change’ sexual orientation or identity will not be effective.
-Be respectful, open and non-judgemental.
-Keep your conversations confidential.
+It takes a lot of courage for a child to ‘come out’.
+If your child ‘comes out’ to you, it speaks to you as an approachable parent.
+Remember, it’s not a lifestyle choice.
+This means that counselling or trying to ‘change’ sexual orientation or identity will not work!
+Be respectful, open and non-judgmental.
+Keep your conversations private.
 If you make a mistake, say sorry and move forward.
-After all, we are all human.
+After all, we’re all human.

 - Take action.
-Identify and address inappropriate behaviour or actions targeted at your child.
-Talk to your school administration if your child is being bullied or harassed.
+Identify and address inappropriate behaviour or actions targeted at your child that aren’t appropriate.
+Talk to your school if your child’s being bullied or harassed.

-- Seek support.
-Seek out resources and supports that may assist your child.
-When your child is accessing support from the school or community agencies, offer to go with them so they do not feel alone.
+- Get support.
+Find out what resources and support there is that may help your child.
+Offer to go with your child so they don’t feel alone.

 - Get involved.
-Advocate for the human and civil rights for each and every person.
-LGBTQ+ rights affect everyone.
-Stand beside your LGBTQ+ child.
+Advocate for the human and civil rights for everyone.
+LGBTQ+ rights affect us all.
+Stand by your LGBTQ+ child.

 - Be an ally.
-An ally is a person who advocates for the human, civil and sexual rights of sexual and gender minorities.
-Taking the steps mentioned above are all things you can do to be an ally for your LGBTQ+ child.
-Let your child choose how you can be an ally.
+An ally is a person who promotes or supports the human, civil and sexual rights of sexual and gender minorities.
+All the points above are things you can do to be an ally for your LGBTQ+ child.
+Let your child tell you how you can be an ally for them.
 Remember, even the smallest actions can bring about changes.